Compare airlines, prices, and flight durations for your trip

 We keep tight track on airlines' pre-holidays sales and other special offers occurences all the time to let you save maximum amount of funds while traveling to your family or just going out on vacation.

-The cheapest one-way flight from Boston to Milan departs on 05/13/2026, is operated by TAP Portugal and costs $204
+The cheapest one-way flight from Boston to Milan departs on 05/15/2026, is operated by Virgin Atlantic and costs $278

 The distance between Boston and Milan is 6158km (3818 miles).
-The average flight duration is 10h 50m.
 The time difference between Boston and Milan is 6h

 Unable to find information about the schedule of direct flights from